DMedina559/bsm-api-client/README.md

 # --- Configuration ---
 BSM_HOST = "your_bsm_host_or_ip"  # e.g., "localhost" or "bsm.example.com"
-BSM_PORT = 11325                  # Default BSM v3 API port.
-Adjust if different (e.g., 19135 for older versions)
+BSM_PORT = 11325                  # Default BSM API port.
+Adjust if different
 BSM_USERNAME = "your_bsm_username"
 BSM_PASSWORD = "your_bsm_password"
 BSM_USE_SSL = False               # Set to True if BSM is served over HTTPS